ToonVanDaele/hydranalytic/README.md

 # hydranalytic
 A package with a collection of some analytic hydrological equations I use regularly
 - Theis
 - Dupuit
 - Verruijt
+- Edelman
 - DeMarsily
 - Thiem
 - Hantush